 Community empowerment and resilience

-– Access to water and improvement of sanitation and hygiene in schools and health centers
+- Access to water (including reduction of water scarcity in Rakhine) and improvement of sanitation and hygiene infrastructures

 Advocacy and technical expertise

 - Active participation in key humanitarian coordination and advocacy mechanisms